 I enjoy listening to you on the Opie and Jim Norton show which you seem to be on quite often but it seems like this show may be on its way out.
 Do you have any plans to team up with Jim Norton on a regular basis in the future?
 Maybe a podcast or a radio show?

-Obviously I am just a fan and don’t have any behind the scenes info on the ending of the Opie and Jim Norton radio show.
-I was basing my assumption off of some things that were said during a heated argument between the two and a lot of internet rumors that I probably shouldn’t listen to but I love the show as well and would hate to see it end.
+Obviously, I am just a fan and don’t have any behind-the-scenes info on the ending of the Opie and Jim Norton radio show.
+I was basing my assumption on some things that were said during a heated argument between the two and a lot of internet rumors that I probably shouldn’t listen to but I love the show as well and would hate to see it end.

 Not to sound like Special Ed but that’s great!
 I am very thankful that you can say whatever you want, that is one of my favorite things about your podcast.
 It is real and most of the time, you are saying exactly what I am thinking.